Implementation Module: New Hire Teacher Academy

 Instructional Design Approach

-This course reflects a student-centered and competency-based instructional design approach.
+The design reflects a student-centered and competency-based approach.

 Learning is structured around: